-The Cochlear Nucleus Series Sound Processor and Remote Assistant are intended for use in the electromagnetic environments specified in this document.
+The Nucleus CP800 Series Sound Processor, Nucleus Freedom, Nucleus Hybrid, Nucleus ESPrit 3G, Nucleus SPrint processors and the CR100 Series Remote Assistant are intended for use in the electromagnetic environments specified in this document.

 They have been tested and found to be in compliance as shown.
 You should take care to use your processor as described.